Ved0715/Used-car-prediction-model/README.md

 NOTE:
-The the data base size is small so the loss is high.<b>This model is just for learning perpose.</b>
+The data base size is small and the deep learning model created is a bess model to understand how things work, so the loss is high.<b>This model is just for learning perpose.</b>